-awkes Residence provides housing for up to 30 women experiencing homelessness.
-These women are ready to improve their income through employment and education and must be committed to achieving stable, productive lives.
+awkes Residence provides crises and bridge housing for up to 30 women experiencing homelessness.
 Residents of Hawkes receive the following supportive services:

 Residents are housed in comfortable, private, furnished rooms.